aiman-al-masoud/deixiscript/docs/notes/notes.md

 # Events: onclick of button triggers addtion of "click" verb predicate to button's own predicates list for some milliseconds (and then removal) so that when's setInterval can pick up on the click event.
 More generally, when invoking any method (BaseWrapper.call()) you may tmp add predicate (with specific args, how to?)
 NEW PROBLEM: now relation is getting saved permanently in BaseWrapper.relations Maybe ephemeral vs permanent relations (verbs)?

-# Thing should know the least possible about Lexemes

 # [Expression Orientation](./expression-orientation.md)

-# solution to inheritance or set prop problem (ambiguity of "to be") single inheritance, and rule about "hierarchy of superclass kickout", eg: something that is a color can become a button but not viceversa.

-# background of style of a button is a color
-# clause should make use of Thing not Lexeme.
-# "it" is broken again!
-# Thing.excludes(Thing, {on:Thing})
-# Thing.query() and Thing.ownerInfo() fix
-# unify Enviro and Thing
-# isAlready() also for superclass

 # two versions of each verb, one with side effects and one without? or remember verb application and "disapplication"?
 Or just overload and make the system "understand" whether it's the overload with or without side-effects ????